sara-nl/cdidocs/index.markdown

 # Other access protocols

+dCache offers these other file transfer protocols to access your data.
+Please note that shared files are not visible this way.

-dCache is also accessible via other file transfer protocols.
-GridFTP is one of them, that may be interesting in cases where the geographical distance is large, or where large amounts of data need to be transferred.
-GridFTP is designed to offer the best performance in such cases.
-Contact us if you want to experiment with that.
+* GridFTP may be interesting in cases where the geographical distance is large, or where large amounts of data need to be transferred.
+GridFTP is designed to offer good performance in such cases.
+You need a user certificate to work with GridFTP.
+* NFS - only from trusted (SURFsara) hosts
+* dCap
+* GSIdCap
+* Xrootd
+* SCP - through an NFS mount
+* SFTP - through an NFS mount
+* Globus-url-copy - through an NFS mount

+If you need SCP, SFTP or other protocols we can set up such a service on top of an NFS mount.

+Contact us if you want to experiment with any of these protocols.